pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 ## Explicit shared state

-This is the simplest kind of shared state to get start with.
+This is the simplest kind of shared state to get started with.
 It allows you to share state amongst many features without any persistence.
 The data is only held in memory, and will be cleared out the next time the application is run.